GeneralBots/BotServer/README.md

 Powered by  Microsoft [BOT Framework](https://dev.botframework.com/) and [Azure](http://www.azure.com).

-General Bots Code Name is [Guaribas](https://en.wikipedia.org/wiki/Guaribas), the name of a city in Brazil, state of Piaui.
+General Bots Code Name is [Guaribas](https://en.wikipedia.org/wiki/Guaribas), the name of a city in Brasil, state of Piaui.
 [Roberto Mangabeira Unger](http://www.robertounger.com/en/): "No one should have to do work that can be done by a machine".